 My Thoughts, Open & Honest

-- It uses a repurposed bottle, which means less to the recycling bin.
-(I repurposed a GLASS bottle instead!)
+It uses a repurposed water bottle, which means less to the recycling bin.
+(I repurposed a GLASS bottle instead of a plastic one!)

 Setting Up My Watering Stake

-- I’ve also read that although you can add fertilizer to the water in the bottle, it can collect within the terracotta material over time & make it less effective.
+- I’ve also read that if you add fertilizer to the water in the bottle, it can collect within the terracotta material over time & make it less effective.

-- I’m seeing that the Plant Nanny folks also sell hand-crafted glass watering globes which can be used with their stakes for a more polished look.
-What a great idea, especially for inside plants!
+- The Plant Nanny folks also sell hand-crafted glass watering globes which can be used with their stakes for a more polished look.
+What a great idea, especially for more decorative inside plants!

 Summary: I loved it – but I may need 2!

 In summary, I loved the ease of dealing with the Plant Nanny folks.
 I love that these water stakes deliver water directly to the plant roots.